A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Due to the smallness of the electron mass, track reconstruction for electrons is more complicated than for most other particles.
 As many other experiments, we employ a Gaussian Sum Filter (GSF), i.e. a combination of several weighted Kalman Filters, for the reconstruction of the electron tracks in \lohengrin.

-We have implemented our tracking through A common tracking software (\Acts) \cite{ACTSProjectPaper}, a toolkit designed to provide high level reconstruction algorithms which are agnostic to detector layout and magnetic field configurations.
-Acts provides a GSF that we have applied to evaluate the key performance parameters of a candidate \lohengrin tracker wrapped around a \Geant simulation.
+We have implemented our tracking through A common tracking software (\Acts) \cite{ACTSProjectPaper}, a toolkit designed to provide high level reconstruction algorithms which are agnostic to detector layout and magnetic field configurations. \Acts provides a GSF that we have applied to evaluate the key performance parameters of a candidate \lohengrin tracker wrapped around a \Geant simulation.
 Each detector plane consists of a sandwich of \SI{100}{\micro\meter} of silicon and \SI{1000}{\micro\meter} of polyethylene.
 This allows us to model the effects of ultra thin sensors with silicon as the active area.
 The polyethylene is used to account for a wide range of support structures needed for operation of the chips.
-As described in \cref{sec:lohengrin:detector:tracker}, we assume square pixels with a pitch of \SI{33.04}{\micro\meter}.
-The planes are then positioned at the coordinates given in \cref{tab:TrackerPositions}.

-\cref{fig:MaterialInActs} shows a comparison of the material encountered by the electrons along the propagation direction. \Geant geometry denotes the material accumulated by reading a GDML file description with full detector information and then subsequently running a \Geant simulation and recording the traversed material.
-Tracking geometry stands for material encountered along the propagation direction through the constructed tracking geometry\footnote{\Acts uses a simplified version of the entire detector for performance reasons.
-This version is referred to as tracking geometry}.
-It can be seen, that the total material budget matches well between \Geant and \Acts and we thus have the ability to correctly account for material effects within the tracking geometry.
+As described in \cref{sec:lohengrin:detector:trackerDetailed}, we assume square pixels with a pitch of \SI{33.04}{\micro\meter}.
+The planes are then positioned at the coordinates given in \cref{tab:TrackerPositions}. \cref{fig:MaterialInActs} shows a comparison of the material encountered by the electrons along the propagation direction. ``Geant4 geometry" denotes the material accumulated by reading a GDML file description with full detector information and then subsequently running a \Geant simulation and recording the traversed material. ``Tracking Geometry" stands for material encountered along the propagation direction through the constructed tracking geometry\footnote{\Acts uses a simplified version of the entire detector for performance reasons.
+This version is referred to as tracking geometry. \cref{fig:MaterialInActs} shows both distributions as a validation.}.
+The total material budget matches well between the standalone \Geant and the \Acts implementation, as is expected due to the relatively simple description of the pixel layers in the standalone \Geant implementation.
+We thus have the ability to correctly account for material effects within the tracking geometry.

 The main challenge of this experiment considering the trigger strategy is tracking and reconstruction of low momentum electrons behind the target with acceptable performance.
 We thus mainly focus on this momentum range going forward.